alditoOt/Momodora-Moonlit-Farewell-Randomizer/README.md

 - Silver Moonlit Dust
 - Windmill Key
 - Oracle Sigil
+- Heavenly Lilies

+## Skill Location Checks
+To send a location check for the skills, you simply need to receive the skill as the vanilla game.
+This will work **only** if you haven't received the skill from the itempool yet.
-*Due to how the game manages the skills, if you have a skill before checking the room where you'd get it, the location will be disabled.
-The current workaround for this is:
+If you already have a skill received, but haven't checked its location yet, entering the room where you get the location will automatically send the location check, with a few exceptions:
-- Enter the room where you'd get a skill you already received.
-Your skill will be temporarily disabled
-- Leave the room and enter again
-- When you check the location, it will be sent to the session, and your original skill will be restored Places affected by this:
-- Springleaf Path where you bathe the Sacred Leaf
-- Springleaf Path, fight with the Harpy
-- Lun Tree Roots, room after figthing Black Cat
-- Fairy Village, talking to the big fairy woman whose name I don't remember right now (yeah, you're gonna have to use the elevators for this one...)
-- Ashen Hinterlands, Serpent that gives you the Lunar Attunement

-## IMPORTANT: I Lost a Skill I Already Had?
-**IF** leaving and entering the room again doesn't give you your skill back, you can go back to the main menu and open your save file.
-This should give you back your skill, and you will usually enter the rooms where you get these only once or twice.
-This is an unfortunate oversight on my part due to how the game handles these skills so this is the workaround for now, until I find a more comfortable solution (already in the works).
+- Entering the Harpy fight room will remove your Dash until you defeat her and pick up the Sacred Anemone.
+If you don't get it back, go back to the Title Screen and reload your save.
+- For the Lunar Attunement location check, before being able to send this location check, you need to have Golden Moonlit Dust and Silver Moonlit Dust, and have defeated the Tainted Serpent

 ## Items You Can Receive
 - All skills (all 5 main skills and fast travel)